Poll: Cost makes nearly 1 in 10 leery of seeking COVID care

 The Gallup-West Health Healthcare Costs Survey was based on telephone interviews conducted April 1-14, with a random sample of 1,017 adults, ages 18 and older, living in all 50 U.S. states and Washington.

-For results based on the entire sample the margin of error is plus or minus 3.7 percentage points
+For results based on the entire sample the margin of error is plus or minus 3.7 percentage points.